 Nicotine replacement therapy comes in several forms:

-— A patch you can wear up to 24 hours.
+— A patch you can wear for up to 24 hours.
 It delivers nicotine through the skin so you receive a steady dose.
-You can find patches over-the-counter.
+You can find patches over the counter.

 — Gum and lozenges that deliver nicotine through the mouth and into the bloodstream.
 These are used when you have in-the-moment cravings.
 Gums and lozenges also are available over the counter.

-— A prescription oral inhaler that you puff on.
+— A prescription oral inhaler.
 The nicotine reaches your oral tissues and then goes into your blood.

 — A prescription nasal spray.
 Both the inhaler and nasal spray help with in-the-moment cravings.
 The oral inhaler and nasal spray are less commonly used than the patch, gum and lozenges.

 [See: Facts You Should Know About Lung Cancer.]

 You place a nicotine patch on your skin every morning and wear it for up to 24 hours.
 The patches have different dosing usually based on how often you smoke — the more you smoke, the higher-dose patch you would use.
 Then, you eventually work your way down to a lower-dose patch, Ylioja says.

 Always read the packaging instructions to make sure you’re using a dose that’s right for you.